Someone who keeps opening up new credit cards might be one of two things: in financial trouble or working the system.

 Credit Card Companies Are on the Lookout for Credit Card Churning

-Credit card companies are aware that there’s plenty of people out there looking to take advantage of rewards, and over time, they’ve enforced various rules and regulations to make it harder for them to do so.
+Credit card companies are aware that there are plenty of people out there looking to take advantage of rewards, and over time, they’ve enforced various rules and regulations to make it harder for them to do so.
 The point of the welcome offers, after all, is to attract new customers and keep them, not to lose profits.

-For example, Chase has an unwritten 5/24 rule, limiting you to opening five new cards from any issuer in the last 24 months.
-American Express has its own internal rule, only allowing a bonus once per lifetime for each card.
+For example, Chase has its 5/24 rule, limiting you to opening five new cards from any issuer in the last 24 months.
+American Express, Member FDIC, has its own internal rule, only allowing a bonus once per lifetime for each card.
 Citi® doesn’t allow more than one personal credit card application within eight days or two applications within 65 days.

 Before getting started, it’s critical you familiarize yourself with how credit card companies detect churning activity and how that could impact you if a company suspects you of churning.